huggingface/transformers/docs/source/model_doc/distilbert.rst

 - DistilBERT doesn't have options to select the input positions (:obj:`position_ids` input).
 This could be added if necessary though, just let us know if you need this option.

+This model was contributed by `victorsanh <https://huggingface.co/victorsanh>`__.
 The original code can be found `here
 <https://github.com/huggingface/transformers/tree/master/examples/distillation>`__.